Unexpectedly, a new version/reboot appeared in 2013. It still was a lowbrow double-A shooter, with a slight retro sensibility.

 Though his luxurious villa had been wrecked, Wang could rearm in his “Wang-cave”.

-He also donned custom-made body armour to live his fantasy of being post-apocalyptic Batman.
-Then shaved his head to live his fantasy of being Kwai Chang Caine.
-Or maybe Travis Bickle.
+There, he also donned custom-made body armour to live his fantasy of being post-apocalyptic Batman.

 Hoji also explained that he had lost his memory 200 years prior, when exiled from the Shadow Realm.
 But he knew that the Nobitsura Kage sword could kill in revenge whoever had exiled him.
 And that Lo Wang was a fine swordsman.

 However, the sword had been magically split into three shadows of itself.

 Furthermore, Wang soon discovered he would have to follow into Doomguy’s steps – through fighting forays into Hell.

 He’s also a sweaty tryhard attempting to live up to the image of a cinematically cool hard man.
 With a branded muscle car, aviators, expensive shoes and leathers, allegedly badass one-liners, a bad boy attitude, Four Roses bourbon, and a hard rock theme song.

 He’s also daft, gullible, self-centered and incurious.
 Though the latter keeps him focused on his job.

 If he weren’t such a gifted fighter, he’d have ended up dead in a gutter a long time ago.